FujoWebDev/AO3.js/notes.md

 # TODO:

-* ✅ Get Categories
+* ✅ Get collectionName
-  * ✅ Establish Category structure
-  * ✅ Create test for no categories
-  * ✅ Create test for one category
-  * ✅ Create test for multiple categories
+* ✅ get collection id
+* 🟡 Get additional tags from prompts with multiple fills
+* 🟡 Get character tags from prompts with multiple fills
-  * ✅ Create test for multiple fills
+* 🟡 Get warning tags from prompts with multiple fills
-  * ✅ Pass tests
+* 🟡 get prompt title (anon and not anon author, title and no title prompt meme)
+* 🟡 get works
+* 🟡 reimplement claims, possibly as `claims: { count: number, usernames: string[] | null } | null;`

 in Fandom Coders, the idea of returning `null` if there are no warnings was brought up.
 However, I (RabbitPie) am not sure which variable would be considered "no warnings"?
 No Archive Warnings apply?
 "Author chose not to use archive warnings"?